-ArtsEngine stimulates and supports integrative project-based creative work and sustained research among faculty and students from North Campus and other U-M units.
-As a joint effort between Taubman College of Architecture + Urban Planning, Stamps School of Art & Design, School of Music, Theatre & Dance, and College of Engineering, ArtsEngine fosters transformative cross-disciplinary approaches and collaborations.
+ArtsEngine stimulates and supports integrative project-based creative work and sustained research among faculty and students from North Campus, School of Information, and other U-M units.
+As a joint effort between A. Alfred Taubman College of Architecture + Urban Planning, Penny W. Stamps School of Art & Design, School of Music, Theatre & Dance, College of Engineering, and School of Information, ArtsEngine fosters transformative cross-disciplinary approaches and collaborations.

-- Main grant applicant must belong to one of ArtsEngine’s North Campus sponsoring colleges (see above), but team members can be from any U-M unit.
+- Main grant applicant must belong to one of ArtsEngine’s sponsoring colleges (see above), but collaborators can be from any U-M unit.

-- Current undergraduate and graduate students from U-M may apply (as individuals or teams).
+- Current undergraduate and graduate students from U-M may apply.

 Criteria for Projects and Research:

 - Project must be interdisciplinary (involving more than one discipline), with art as a primary focus.
 This may include projects that involve visual arts, design, architecture, literary arts, theatre, dance, film, performance and music.